 PyXie RAT: A threat to take seriously

 The size of the PyXie RAT attack may be quite small.
 But the nature of the attack is something you shouldn’t take for granted.
 It shows how damaging targeted cyberattacks can be.
-Not only can they steal data, but they also implant malware and create a range of other threats to your cybersecurity.
+They cannot only steal data but also implant malware and create a range of other threats to your cybersecurity.

 After all, PyXie RAT isn’t unique.
 There are millions of other cyberattacks happening right now around the world.

 Fortunately, you can protect yourself against PyXie RAT and other data breaches.
 Some of these cybersecurity practices you can start applying right now.
 Scan your devices for malware using the latest security software.
-Safeguard your internet connection and files with the best encryption software for Mac/Windows/Linux.
+Safeguard your internet connection and files with the best Mac/Windows/Linux encryption software.
 Don’t forget about mobile operating systems either.